How to report tax-related identity theft to the IRS

 Of course, the other thing to do if you don't already have measures in place is to secure your personal information.
 Choosing one of the best identity theft protection packages is an excellent way of combating fraudsters.
 Still, signing up for security software is also a good idea if you don't already have it.

 Investing in a password manager is another prudent move, which will help secure all those passwords that we accumulate now that so much of our daily lives are online.
-Even taking steps to reduce the flow of conventional junk mail is another way you can reduce your profile.
+Even taking steps to reduce conventional junk mail flow is another way to reduce your profile.

-Simply making it less easy for ID thieves to get hold of your details is one thing, while remaining vigilant about protecting your personal information is the other key issue to address.
+Simply making it less easy for ID thieves to get hold of your details is one thing, while remaining vigilant about protecting your personal information is another critical issue to address.
 The threat might always be there, but you can at least do your bit to reduce it.

 Bryan M. Wolfe is a staff writer at TechRadar, iMore, and wherever Future can use him.
 Though his passion is Apple-based products, he doesn't have a problem using Windows and Android.
 Bryan's a single father of a 15-year-old daughter and a puppy, Isabelle.
 Thanks for reading!